Judi loves visiting pubs and sharing the best locations with others.

 The Ten Bells, Spitalfields in London's Historic East End

-The Ten Bells has stood at the corner of Commercial Street and Fournier Street since the mid eighteenth century.
-Unlike many pubs it has retained its original name, other than for a few years between 1976 and 1988.
-Its name during those years reflected its claim to fame - The Jack the Ripper.
+The Ten Bells has stood at the corner of Commercial Street and Fournier Street since the mid 18th century.
+Unlike many pubs, it has retained its original name, other than for a few years between 1976 and 1988.
+Its name during those years reflected its claim to fame—The Jack the Ripper.
 The name reverted to the original after a lengthy campaign by a group opposed to the glorification of a murderer.

 The pub does not play down its role in the Ripper history.
 A display board lists the victims' names and there are plenty of newspaper clippings to read too.
 Naturally, the Jack the Ripper tour industry makes regular stops at the pub too.